eric2523/eze-study-guide/algorithm-strategies/dynamic-programming.md

 Take a look at fib numbers.
 The formula is F<sub>*n*</sub> = F<sub>*n - 1*</sub> + F<sub>*n - 2*</sub>, F<sub>0</sub> = 0, F<sub>1</sub> = 1.
 Implementing this using recursion is simple but inefficient.
 Why?
 Because we need to make redudant calculations of prior numbers.
 To get Fib of N = 4, we need to compute Fib of N = 3, Fib of N = 2, etc.

 To speed this up with dynamic programming, we can store the values and reference them in future calls in O(1) time.
 The trade-off is space for time.
 But with DP we only need to compute any N fib once.
 Overall, we can calculate F<sub>*n*</sub> in linear time.

+## Longest Palindromic Substring (Leetcode Problem #5)

+If you're not familiar with the problem, take a look at the problem [here](https://leetcode.com/problems/longest-palindromic-substring/).
+We'll first look at the brute force solution to shed light onto why this is a good candidate for DP.

+### Brute Force Solution
+Generate all possible substrings, and for each substring, check if it's a palindrome.
+This would take O(N<sup>2</sup>) time as we do a nested loop to compare each *n* element *n* times.
+Then to check if its a palindrome, we would need to loop through a str of length *n* again in O(N) time.
+Total time would be O(N<sup>3</sup>).